 Over the recent years, Facebook has proved itself as not only the leading platform to create awareness on but also convert users, be it for an upcoming event, a fund-raiser, a direct selling e-commerce, course enrollment, or perhaps even selling property.
 Facebook does a wonderful job at tempting us with its multi-billion user base, cutting edge ad platform, detailed targeting options, various ad formats, and features.

-Yet, over the years, we have come across various companies and marketers who still experience difficulty getting the most out of their campaigns due to a few very common and often overlooked mistakes.
-In this article, we’re going to share some of our own experiences that had led us to a negative impact on the performance of Facebook campaigns.
-Hopefully, by the end of this, you’ll learn a thing or two – or better still, manage to avoid these mistakes in time.
+Still, there are various companies and marketers who still experience difficulty getting the most out of their campaigns due to a few very common and often overlooked mistakes.
+We’re going to share some of our own experiences that have impacted our Facebook campaigns negatively so you can avoid these mistakes in your own campaigns

 Wrong Campaign Objective